Structured-Emersion-Theory/Structured-Emersion-Theory/docs/candidates_conflicts/Glossary_Candidates.md

 Redefines general relativity’s explanation of time dilation.
 In SET, changes in flicker rate cause differential tempo, not warping of a temporal dimension.

 ---

+### Temporal Coherence

+**Source:** `temporal_coherence_and_time.md`
+**Status:** New Term

+**Definition:**
+The alignment of local flicker rhythms across nodes or regions of structure.
+Temporal coherence indicates structural synchronization in time-like behavior without requiring a global clock.

+**Notes:**
+This term captures the SET view that time is a distributed rhythm, not a dimension.
+Coherence governs resonance, alignment, and causality in localized fields.

+---

+### Resonant Flicker

+**Source:** `temporal_coherence_and_time.md`
+**Status:** New Term (Renamed from “Flicker Resonance”)

+**Definition:**
+Self-sustaining flicker patterns within a closed structure that reinforce over time, enabling memory and internal continuity.

+**Notes:**
+Used to explain how perception and memory emerge from flicker-based resonance, particularly in contained systems like consciousness fields.

+---

+### Structural Trace

+**Source:** `temporal_coherence_and_time.md`
+**Status:** New Term (Renamed from “Ripple Path”)

+**Definition:**
+The visible or calculable imprint left by past node interactions within a structure.
+A record of flicker progression through space and resistance.

+**Notes:**
+Replaces the metaphor-heavy “ripple path” with a more precise structural mapping.
+Suggests time is the afterimage of pressure-altered structure.

+---

+### Perceived Irreversibility

+**Source:** `temporal_coherence_and_time.md`
+**Status:** New Framing

+**Definition:**
+The appearance of a forward-moving timeline caused by increasing entropy and the degradation of flicker coherence.

+**Notes:**
+SET reframes entropy not as a global arrow of time, but as a local loss of structural fidelity.
+Time does not move — structure decays.

+---